-THE CHRISTIAN VISITOR ST. JOHN, N. B., AUGUST 1, 1867.
-ATTANK SALANG AS The Approaching Convention at Pine Grove, Wilmot, as noticed in another column calls for some remarks.
-It is the annual meeting of the Baptists of these Maritime Provinces in their Ed ucational and Foreign Missionary strength.
-W meet to learn what has been done for these important objects during the past year, and to devise ways an means for their sustenance and extension in the fi ture.
+at Pine Grove, Wilmot, as noticed in another column calls for some remarks.
+It is the annual meeting of the Baptists of these Maritime Provinces in their Ed ucational and Foreign Missionary strength, W meet to learn what has been done for these importan objects during the past year, and to devise ways an means for their sustenance and extension in the fu ture.
 These interests are of sufficient magnitude i their denominational aspects, when rightly under stood, to call together a large representation from ou Churches.
-Every minister of our denomination had a right, by virtue of his office, to be there, and ever Church contributing to any of the objects embrace | in the Union Society has a right to send a delegation, If \$2, one delegate, and if \$20, five.
-Missionary an Educatic all Boards are allowed to send one each Associations are at liberty to send five each.
-Thes provisions open wide the door for a full representation tion ; but there is one serious obstacle in the way co brethren who have to travel a distance to reach the Convention; and that is the expense attending it.
-This obstacle prevents many, we doubt not, every year from being present.
+Every minister of our denomination ha a right, by virtue of his office, to be there, and ever Church contributing to any of the objects embrace in the Union Society has a right to send a delegation If \$2, one delegate, and if \$20, five.
+Missionary an Educaticual Boards are allowed to send one each Associations are at liberty to send five each.
+Thes provisions open wide the door for a full represents tion: but there is one serious obstacle in the way c brethren who have to travel a distance to reach the Convention; and that is the expense attending it This obstacle prevents many, we doubt not, every year from being present.
 How is the difficulty t be removed?
-We know of but one way, and that i by the Church, enjoying the privilege of a representa; tion, paying this expense.
-The delegate should no! be expected to lose his time and pay his way in the bargain.
-We should like to see a very full represent tation from New Brunswick ; but unless the Church es take hold of the matter with an enlightened liber ality, we fear it will be comparatively small.
-Simply a Nova Scotia Convention, however useful it may be cannot represent our Churches here.
+We know of but one way, and that i by the Church, enjoying the privilege of a representa tion, paying this expense.
+The delegate should no be expected to lose his time and pay his way in th bargain.
+We should like to see a very full representation from New Brunswick : but unless the Church es take hold of the matter with an enlightened liber ality, we fear it will be comparatively small.
+Simply a Nova Scotia Convention, bowever useful it may be, cannot represent our Churches here.
 At present our Convention has too little hold upon the money responsibilities of our Churches to create that abiding interest which is indispensable to success.
-The rel sources of our Churches are large, and they are ra pidly increasing, but our weakness is seen in our inability to bring them to bear with concentrated force upon given points.
-It seems to us that we ought see riously to enquire how can we have our Educational Institutions more closely affiliated?
-How can we bring our Churches to combine in one grand missioninto which we have entered may call for the reconstruction of all our educational and missionary plans.
+The resources of our Churches are large, and they are ra pidly increasing, but our weakness is seen in our inability to bring them to bear with concentrated force upon given points.
+It seems to us that we ought seriously to enquire how can we have our Educational Institutions more closely affiliated?
+How can we bring our Churches to combine in one grand missionary organization?
+The new political relationships into which we have entered may call for the reconstruction of all our educational and missionary plans.
 Is it possible to combine the Baptists of the New "Dominion" in one institution for the training of candidates for the ministry?
 Can we unite them all in one Foreign Missionary enterprize?
 We beg to suggest that at our approaching Convention a movement be made in this direction, Test in some way the wiews and feelings of our Ontario and Quebec brethren on these important questions, and let us get our plans in readiness for execution by the time the iron bands link us more closely together, and open a highway for intercolonial communication upon a grand scale.
 A thorough concentration of our intellectual and religious forces as a denomination should be the desire of each-the aim of all.
-St. Andrews.